kontaktdev/gallery-unplugged/README.md

   "code": 200
 }
 ```

-Alternatively, if you are using other Routing method you can pass your route to the **get** method accordingly

 ## Contributing
 Contributions are welcome!
 Fork the repository, make your changes, and submit a pull request.